EmadBinAbid/newstore/README.md

 # Endpoints
 - GET /news, GET /news?query=somekeyword
     - Usage: This endpoint works as a standalone endpoint as well as accepts a query parameter `query` to search for news against specific keyword.
+It fetches and returns news from all the supported sources.

+- GET /sources
+    - Usage: It fetches and returns all the news sources that are supported by Newstore.